Waka Inoue: Early life

+Career

-Inoue's main claim to fame in the tarento circles is her bustline.
-She made her debut as a gravure idol in 2002 and went on to make several DVDs through 2006.
+Inoue made her debut as a gravure idol in 2002 and went on to make several DVDs through 2006.
 Inoue also posed for annual calendars through 2010.

-She also worked as a female guest announcer/interviewer for K-1 in 2006, after replacing Norika Fujiwara.
+She also worked as a guest announcer/interviewer for K-1 in 2006, after replacing Norika Fujiwara.
 Inoue remains active as an actress, appearing in numerous television commercials and programs, as well as on radio.

 Roles

 Inoue played herself in episode 488: The Devil of the TV Station, of the Detective Conan anime series.

+Family

+Her mother is former actress Kyoko Saga.